 c.
 Students read some of the novel during silent reading, examine their first impressions, and decide if it is a love connection or if it will end in heartbreak.

 Learn about how to set this up in more detail by reading this blog post.

 Cover common figurative language and literary devices used in poetry or fiction by having students locate examples in Valentine’s Day inspired stories or examples.
 I have students read original passages that include figurative language and color code the examples they find.
 The terms I use are metaphor, simile, personification, alliteration, oxymoron, and onomatopoeia.
-You can check my figurative language stories out by clicking here.

 Don’t have time to write your own examples?
 Try having your students write an original Valentine’s Day inspired sentence that includes one figure of speech.
 Collect them all and make your own practice worksheet with their examples!

 One way to bring the holiday in your classroom is to introduce a romantic or love-themed short story to your students.
 One of my favorites is The Chaser by John Collier.